dimsav/elasticsearch-reference/README.md

 ## Storing documents

+The action of saving documents to elasticsearch, is called "indexing".

-### Saving a document with known id
+### Indexing a document with known id

-To save a new/existing document with known id, we use the `PUT` verb:
+To index a document with specific id, we use the `PUT` verb.
+If this id is not already indexed, a new document will be created.
+If the id is already indexed, the document will be overwritten.

 ```
 PUT /{index}/{type}/{id}